syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to remove the style from the word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Opens an input Word template.
+FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+ //Accesses the styles collection that contains paragraph and character styles in a Word document.
+IStyleCollection styleCollection = document.Styles;
+//Finds the style with the name "Style1."
+WParagraphStyle style = styleCollection.FindByName("Style1") as WParagraphStyle;
+//Remove the "Style1" style from the Word document. style.Remove();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Opens an input Word template.